fastly/go-fastly/README.md

 // Now you can make any changes to the new version.
 In this example, we will add
 // a new domain.
 domain, err := client.CreateDomain(&fastly.CreateDomainInput{
-  Service: serviceID,
+  ServiceID:      serviceID,
-  Version: version.Number,
+  ServiceVersion: version.Number,
   Name:           "example.com",
 })
 if err != nil {
   log.Fatal(err)